Mono compatibility in music production

 Which instruments / sounds should be mono compatible?

-Example of lead sounds within a song:
+Example of lead sounds within a track:

 • Kick drum